Adore2113/MarsHSim/docs/dev_log.md

 ##      06/17/2026
-    ♡ going over co2_scrub because yesterday I noticed
+    ♡ going over co2_scrub b/c yesterday I noticed

     ♡ I'm starting to consider UI notes, I think it's a good idea to set that up before trying to train an AI so my sim is at least visually entertaining for someone running it.
 I'm trying to decide what to use for this but so far I'm considering porting to JavaScript and then using HTML, CSS

 ##      06/19/2026
-    ♡ fixing my sabatier file, made the methane go aove the safe limit, so I'm going to see what I can do with the methane storage and venting
+    ♡ fixing my sabatier file, made the methane go aove the safe limit, so I'm going to see what I can do w. the methane storage and venting

     ♡ I decided to make sure all c4 is either vented immediately or sent to storage, it's not goin to be added into the cabin atmosphere